ekviraedu/react_routing_basic/README.md

 A small list of players is already added.

-Exercise 1: Create a blank project and then replciate the functiponality of this project.
+Exercise 1: Create a blank project and then replicate the functionality of this project.

 Exercise 2: Add new players to the list in the database.
 In addition, change the fields and data for players.